logo

 641

-RatioWorks™ PH165 is a novel fluorescent probe that can be used to measure intracellular pH in live cells.
-It shows pH-dependent fluorescence spectra.
-Its dual excitation and dual emission make it a unique ratiometric pH probe for analyzing live cells.
-At low pH, RatioWorks™ PH165 is weakly fluorescent in far red spectrum region and highly fluorescent in red spectrum region.
-As pH increases, it shows higher fluorescence in far red spectrum and lower fluorescence in red spectrum.
-This probe can quantify cytosolic pH in the range from 4 to 9 with dual excitation/emission at 497/594 nm and 578/654 nm respectively.
-The pKa of PH165 is ~7.1.
-The red fluorescence spectrum of RatioWorks™ PH165 makes it suitable for multiplexing tests with green fluorophores such as GFP.
-RatioWorks™ PH165 AM is cell-impermeable, and compatible with various platforms such as fluorescence microscopy and microplate reader.
+RatioWorks™ PH165 is a novel fluorescent probe designed for pH measurement in solution, featuring pH-dependent fluorescence spectra and unique dual excitation and dual emission properties.
+At low pH, RatioWorks™ PH165 is weakly fluorescent in the far-red spectrum region and highly fluorescent in the red spectrum region.
+As pH increases, it shows higher fluorescence in the far-red spectrum and lower fluorescence in the red spectrum.
+This probe quantifies pH in the 4 to 9 range, utilizing dual excitation/emission at 497/594 nm and 578/654 nm, respectively, and has a pKa of ~7.1.
+The red fluorescence spectrum of RatioWorks™ PH165 makes it suitable for multiplexing tests with green fluorophores like GFP.
+RatioWorks™ PH165 AM is cell-permeable and compatible with platforms such as fluorescence microscopy and microplate readers.

 Calculators